 Unfortunately, most toilets are uniquely designed to wash human waste and toilet paper away, so they don’t do very well with other items.
 Basically, if it doesn’t come from your body and it’s not toilet paper, keep it out of your toilet!

-Even other types of paper can cause problems, because these are designed to clump together, not to be broken down.
+Even other types of paper can cause problems, because they are designed to clump together, not to break down.
 And wipes may be marked as “flushable” on the box, but they won’t necessarily do good things to your sewer lines!

-Skip flushing feminine hygiene products, too.
+Do NOT flush feminine hygiene products!
 These tend to get larger when they get wet, so they could easily clog your pipes.

 Grease, no matter what kind, should be kept out of all pipes, whether in your bathroom or your kitchen.
 Grease tends to harden when it cools, so it can cause a massive blockage in your sewer system.